 Use the following npm command to install the library:

 This will install the entire library locally and you will be able to use it in your projects.

 Method 2- Use A CDN – Preferred

 This second involves pointing to a CDN-hosted copy of Animate.CSS.
 This means your website will always load the library from the CDN whenever it is required.
-To do this, find the appropriate CDN address for CSS Animation on CDNJS and copy it then include it in the following reference:
+To do this, find the appropriate CDN address for CSS Animation on cdnjs and copy it then include it in the following reference:

 Don’t forget to replace the URL in quotes with the one you found on CDNJS or whichever CDN you are using.

-Why Use Animate CSS CDN?
+Why Use CSS Animation with CDN?

 Using a library like animate.css usually requires the use of a CDN for a number of reasons.
 Here are some of them:

 1. Reduce Your Server Load With The CDN

 Animate.
 CSS is yet another static asset that will add to the request burden on your web server.
 Hosting the library on your server will definitely have a negative performance impact on your website which may not be ideal.